FloorSlip Ltd – Head Office -

 with long term health effects -

-If you don’t want to be subject to prosecution for risking the health of your employees (or your self) then we might recommend you avoid acid etching
+If you don’t want to be subject to prosecution for risking the health of your employees (or your self) then we might suggest you avoid acid etching